ninomiyx/blog/docs/lesson-0-init.md

 - `git commit` to commit (save) the staged files to local git repo
 - `git push` to push local git repo data to remote
 - `git log` to view the command history
-- `git diff` to see recent change diffs
+- `git diff` to see recent change diffs <br>
   `git diff --cached` to see added diffs
+- `git config --global user.name "xxx"` to change global user name, which is used in commit message <br>
+  `git config --global user.email "xxx@xxx"` to change global user email

 ## Genernal knowledge